-Students who are interested in applying for the Regeneron Science Talent Search 2021 should review this Rules and Entry Instructions document carefully.
+Students who are interested in applying for the Regeneron Science Talent Search 2022 should review this Rules and Entry Instructions document carefully.
 The checklist below is provided to help you navigate the Rules Book so that you do not miss information pertinent to your project.

-- 1. □ Review the Regeneron STS Eligibility Requirements on page 6. - 2. 🗆 Read the Entry Rules and Ethics Information on page 11. - 3.
-All Make sure your research project adheres to Regeneron STS rules.
-All entrants are urged to explore the rules wizard, available within the online application. - a.
-If you worked with vertebrate animals or vertebrate animal cell lines or tissue cultures, review page 17. - b.
-If you worked with humans or human tissue samples, or sets of human data, review page 13. - c. $\Box$ If your engineering project or invention was tested on humans, review page 13. - d. $\Box$ If you worked with Potentially Hazardous Biological Agents, review page 18. - 4. $\Box$ Mark the application deadline on your calendar. - 5.
-Open your online application at sciencetalentsearch.smapply.org. - 7. 🗆 Work on your research report.
-You can find guidelines on page 21. - 8. 🗌 Submit by the deadline on Thursday, November 12, 2020 at 8:00 pm Eastern Time!
+1. ☐ Review the Regeneron STS Eligibility Requirements on page 6.
+2. $\square$ Read the Entry Rules and Ethics Information on page 8.
+3. $\hfill \square$ Make sure your research project adheres to Regeneron STS rules.
+All entrants are urged to explore the rules wizard, available within the online application. a.
+If you worked with vertebrate animals or vertebrate animal cell lines or tissue cultures, review page 16.
+If you worked with humans or human tissue samples, or sets of human data, review page 12. c.
+If your engineering project or invention was tested on humans, review page 12. d.
+If you worked with Potentially Hazardous Biological Agents, review page 18.
+4. ☐ Mark the application deadline on your calendar.
+5. ☐ Open your online application at sciencetalentsearch.smapply.org .
+6. ☐ Request your recommendations right away!
+You can find info on page 22.
+7. ☐ Work on your research report.
+You can find guidelines on page 20.
+8. $\square$ Submit by the deadline on Wednesday, November 10, 2021 at 8:00 pm Eastern Time!